 Plus One (or More)

-There are many resources at the University of Michigan Medical School, and the greater campus community, to help you and your family successfully make the transition to and through the next four (or more) years.
+There are many resources at the University of Michigan Medical School, and the greater campus community, to help you and your loved ones successfully make the transition to and through the next four (or more) years.

-While being a partner, spouse and/or parent in med school is not an anomaly, it can feel overwhelming getting settled into your new routine and lifestyle as a med student with a family.
-In true Michigan style, we asked our current students with families about resources they know and love to give you a better idea of what to expect.
+While being a partner and/or parent in med school is not an anomaly, it can feel overwhelming getting settled into your new routine and lifestyle as a med student too.
+Here are some resources to explore to give you a better idea of what to expect.

 "Medical school with a family is a team sport.
 Ask for help whether it's from the school, your spouse, or your kids." -Juan, M3